amitsuneja/aws_complete_setup/Readme.md

 6. cd tfFiles and run terraform plan and terraform apply.

+7. Must Pay attention to Bastion.tf - It shows how to connect ansible to terraform using local-exec provisioner, it invokes a local executable after a resource is created.
+This invokes a process on the machine running Terraform, not on the resource.

+${path.module} is variable of terraform. provisioner "local-exec" {command = "echo [BasionHost:vars] > ${path.module}/dynamicFiles/aws_hosts"}

+Ansible need to know which key to use when it will run playbook for bastin host provisioner "local-exec" {command = "echo ansible_ssh_private_key_file=${path.module}/keyDir/Vpn.public.pem >> ${path.module}/dynamicFiles/aws_hosts"}

+Creating local file Inventory for Ansible. provisioner "local-exec" {command = "echo [BasionHost] >> ${path.module}/dynamicFiles/aws_hosts"}

+Need to know then private IP of Bastin host and dump it in Ansible Inventory. provisioner "local-exec" {command = "echo ${aws_instance.BasionHost.public_ip} >> ${path.module}/dynamicFiles/aws_hosts"}

+Loop till port 22 starting listening .. provisioner "local-exec" {command = "/bin/bash ${path.module}/unixScripts/loopTillport22ComeUp ${aws_instance.BasionHost.public_ip}"}

+Lets run playbook on Bastin Host. provisioner "local-exec" {command = "ansible-playbook -e bind_password=${var.DOMAINADMINPASSWORD} -i ${path.module}/dynamicFiles/aws_hosts ${path.module}/playBooks/BasionHost.yml"}

-7. Must Pay attention to Bastion.tf - It shows how to connect ansible to terraform.
-And also show how how we read  .tpl(template file as data and passwd it as user data to new server(tpl file contain  script/commands we cant to execute on host once it got created)
+ And also show how how we read  .tpl(template file as data and passwd it as user data to new server(tpl file contain  script/commands we cant to execute on host once it got created, it happens before local-exec steps.)

-8. Must Pay attention to  how we picked variable from teraaform and passed then to data -this data will be used as userdata data "template_file" "MasterDB-sql_data" {
+8. Must Pay attention to  how we picked variable from teraaform and passed then to data -this data will be used to generate userdata for server creation.

+data "template_file" "MasterDB-sql_data" {
         template = file("${path.module}/templateFiles/MasterDB-sql.tpl")
        vars = {